Carl Großmann: Murders

 After his release from prison in August 1914, Großmann again moved to Berlin.
 Despite the start of World War I just a few days earlier, he was not drafted due to his age.
 Initially supporting himself with peddling, Großmann rented out the kitchen habitation in the third-floor apartment of Mannheim Itzig at Lange Straße 88, in the area around Berlin Ostbahnhof, known at the time for its high rates of crime, unemployment, and prostitution.
 Although Großmann was a one-room lodger, he often had the apartment to himself as Itzig and his family were rarely home.
 Neighbors described Großmann as a quiet man, only remembered for his particularly repulsive looks and stench.
 Residents admitted to often hearing loud noises and screaming from his flat, but did not think more of it, believing Großmann was only having rough sex with prostitutes, which was not uncommon in the quarter.
 Großmann sold meat on the black market and managed a sausage stand at Andreas Square outside the train station.
-According to admissions made to the court after his arrest, Großmann kept constant savings of around 10,000 mark from his income as a peddler.
+According to admissions made to the court after his arrest, Großmann kept constant savings of around 10,000 marks from his income as a peddler.

 Beginning in at least 1918, Großmann used his location near Ostbahnhof to approach women, often job-seekers from the countryside newly arrived by train, and lure them to his home by offering them work as a domestic housekeeper.
-Some surviving victims said that they interpreted this as a code for solicitation while others genuinely believed they would be given employment.
+Some surviving victims said that they interpreted this as a code for solicitation, while others genuinely believed they would be given employment.
 At the apartment, Großmann would physically overpower the woman and rape her, though other times, he would let the victim do housekeeping for several days or weeks before drugging and sexually assaulting her.
-Some of the women were let go after agreeing to not report Großmann while others were killed at Großmann's discretion.
+Some of the women were let go after agreeing not to report Großmann, while others were killed at Großmann's discretion.
 He would dump his victims' remains in Luisenstadt Canal and the adjoining Engelbecken basin.
 After each encounter, Großmann reported the women, whether dead or alive, to police, claiming they had run away after stealing from him to either explain their disappearance or disparage potential accusations made by surviving victims.
 On occasion, Großmann also targeted local women, ranging from female labourers, stay-at-home mothers, and sex workers, all invariably from poor financial backgrounds.
 Großmann's activities went mostly unnoticed due to the political climate of the time, during which Berlin Police was largely occupied with quelling armed protests.